foxtrot-roger/unity3d-OpenInputManager/README.md

 ### On performances
 * Obviously we're accessing data through <c>SerializedObject</c> so expect it to be fairly slow (ie. don't go read ever frame).
 * Less obvious, we're creating objects that are <c>class</c>, not <c>struct</c> so there will be some garbage created and the garbage collector will be used to clean it.
+### UI and EventSystem
+When using any kind of UI, you'll have an EventSystem in the scene, that EventSystem relies on specific axes to work properly, removing or renaming them will cause issues.
+If you wish to change them, make sure to update the _Standalone Input Module_ of the scene EventSystem.
+The default axes used by the EventSystem are:
+* Horizontal
+* Vertical
+* Submit
+* Cancel
 ### Other
 * After saving settings to the project, the new buttons and axes can be used within a second (from what I've tested)